Israeli incursions in the West Bank during the Gaza war: March 2024

 An 18-year-old boy died from gunshot wounds to the head on 5 March.
 Two were killed during a raid on 12 March.
 Israeli forces opened fire on the Jenin Government Hospital wounding civilians standing in front of the emergency department and killing two.
 An Israeli airstrike killed three people on 21 March, the second airstrike in less than a month.
 Doctors reported four casualties following an Israeli drone raid on 27 March.
 Al Jazeera English reported Israel's "frequent use of drones to kill Palestinians."
 A 19-year-old was reported dead from serious gunshot wounds.
 According to the official Palestinian news agency, a 13-year-old was shot and killed by Israeli forces in Qabatiya.

 May 2024

 Authorities stated a teacher and a doctor, as well as two teenagers, were among seven people killed on 21 May 2024.
 The Palestinian Red Crescent Society posted footage reportedly showing Israeli troops preventing medics from transporting a wounded person.
 Defense for Children International called on the U.S. to stop providing arms used to kill children after Israeli snipers killed two 15-year-old boys.
 Verified footage from the raid showed Israeli forces abusing stripped Palestinian men.

 June 2024

 In mid-June 2024, Israeli forces reportedly beat a young man from Jenin into unconsciousness.

+January 2025

+On 21 January, Israeli forces launched an operation in Jenin, with Palestinian media reported that several airstrikes targeted the city and the refugee camp as well as a raid by Israeli soldiers, killing at least ten Palestinians and nearly 40 others were injured.
+On 23 January, two Palestinians were killed during an Israeli raid, with Israeli forces stated that both of them were members of the Palestinian Islamic Jihad and were wanted for perpetrating an attack earlier that month which killed three Israelis.
+On 30 January, two Palestinians were killed by Israeli forces inside the Jenin refugee camp.

+February 2025

+On 1 February, five Palestinians, including a teenager, were killed by Israeli drone strikes in the city.

 September 2025

 On 8 September, Israeli forces in Jenin killed two 14 year old Palestinian boys during a raid.
+On 24 September, a 19-year-old man was killed during an Israeli raid near Anzah, Jenin after the IDF claimed that he "threw an explosive device" at them.

+May 2026

+On 16 May, a 34-year-old Palestinian man was killed after Israeli forces raided and opened fire at the Jenin refugee camp.
+The IDF later stated that Israeli soldiers shot him after the man tried to "infiltrate" the area, wherein "the soldiers are operating, and the entry is prohibited".